dhermes/gcloud-python-bigtable/docs/index.rst

 *****************

 The `ListClusters`_, `UndeleteCluster`_, and `ListZones`_ methods
+have been implemented on the
+:class:`ClusterConnection <gcloud_bigtable.cluster_connection.ClusterConnection>`
-have been implemented on the `ClusterConnection`_ class, but not on the :class:`Cluster <gcloud_bigtable.cluster.Cluster>` convenience class.
+class, but not on the :class:`Cluster <gcloud_bigtable.cluster.Cluster>` convenience class.

 For now, you can access a cluster connection as a protected attribute of a :class:`Cluster <gcloud_bigtable.cluster.Cluster>`: